ChrisStarOfficial/Chris-Star.com/README.md

 ---

 ## 📜 License
-- This project (everything except minigame) is released under the **CC BY-NC-SA 4.0** license.
+- This project (excluding the items listed below) is released under the **CC BY-NC-SA 4.0** license.
 You may remix and share with attribution, but no commercial use.
 - 3D Minigame: This component is separately licensed from the main application.
 It is released under the **GPL-3.0** license, as per the original [Dino3D](https://github.com/Priler/dino3d/) code it's based on.
 - 2D Minigame: This component is separately licensed from the main application.
 It is released under the **BSD-3-Clause** license, as per the original [t-rex-runner](https://github.com/wayou/t-rex-runner) code it's based on.
+- Prime Radiant Model: This component is separately licensed from the main application.
+It is released under the **CC BY-SA 3.0** license, as per the original [Prime Radiant by SC1](https://www.thingiverse.com/thing:6340485/files) half-model it's based on.

 ---